jfalcos/UnityMegamanX/README.md

 # UnityMegamanX

+Not under active development.
+First level is playable from start to end.

 I started this project because I have fun working on it.

 Megaman X is a game first released for the SNES console.